ebkalderon/dss-coding-assignment/README.md

   gradually select and deselect tiles.

 * Add text logging and/or profiling with [Criterion.rs] and `cargo bench`.

+* Load the video art MP4 files for use as background animations for the currently selected tile.

 * Cache individually rendered TTF glyphs as SDL textures to make repeated text rendering faster, a la [grimfang4/SDL_FontCache].